panel-live-server¶

 Two execution methods¶

-- Jupyter (default) — the last expression is automatically displayed, just like a notebook cell
+- Inline (default) — the last expression is automatically displayed, just like a notebook cell

 .servable()calls for multi-component dashboards with reactive widgets